vibenas/Cybersecurity-Lithuania-Map/README.md

 3. Organisations without legal entities but operated locally with agreements as chapters, or as remote unofficial offices in Lithuania are linked to the people in charge.
 4. Resellers, Integrators, Consultancy, and Technology Developers are combined as their operations overlap, thus not possible clearly to separate.
 5. Organisations mentioned have cybersecurity-related business, however they might be covering other sectors with their business activities.
-6. There are similar [Estonian](https://github.com/vibenas/Cybersecurity-Estonia-Map) and [Latvian](https://github.com/vibenas/Cybersecurity-Latvia-Map) Cybersecurity Maps.
+6. There are similar [Estonian](https://github.com/vibenas/Cybersecurity-Estonia-Map) and [Latvian](https://github.com/vibenas/Cybersecurity-Latvia-Map) Cybersecurity Maps (without visualisations, and updated rarely)

 Areas covered:
 1. Technology Developers, Resellers, Integrators, Consultancy